 I'll now refine the setup and continue to test....

-So the amplifier works and it was great fun to build.
-However, the lack of SWR protection turned out to be an issue.
+The amplifier works, it's great fun to build.
+However, the lack of SWR protection turned out to be an issue when trying to squeeze out the higher power.
 Although the amplifier can withstand an SWR of 2:1, I still managed to blow up the power transistor a number of times.
-One issue being the use of automatic antenna tuner, just running through the tuning cycle was enough to make the FET go pop.
+The use of automatic antenna tuner initially caused me problems, just running through the tuning cycle was enough to make the FET go pop.

 Next I need to identify a way to incorporate some SWR protection when I work this out I will post this here.